 Kimberly Y. Lin, MD Kimberly Y. Lin, MD, is an Attending Cardiologist in the Cardiac Center at Children's Hospital of Philadelphia with expertise in heart and heart/lung transplantation.
 Locations: Main Campus Patient Ratings: ★★★★★ ★★★★★ | Phone: 215-590-4040 Education and Training Medical SchoolMD - University of Michigan, Ann Arbor, MI InternshipInternal Medicine - University of Michigan, Ann Arbor, MI ResidencyInternal Medicine and Pediatrics - University of Michigan, Ann Arbor, MI FellowshipPediatric Cardiology and Pediatric Cardiomyopathy and Heart Transplantation - The Children's Hospital of Philadelphia, Philadelphia, PA Board CertificationInternal MedicinePediatric CardiologyPediatrics Titles and Academic Titles Attending Cardiologist Departments and Services Cardiac Center Heart Failure and Transplant Program Familial Cardiomyopathy ProgramHeart/Lung Transplant ProgramFriedreich's Ataxia ProgramNeuromuscular Program Publications Papers2011 Lin KY, Sullivan P, Salam A, Kaufman B, Paridon S, Hanna B, et al. Troponin I levels from donors accepted for pediatric heart transplantation do not predict graft survival.
 J Heart Lung Transplant.
 201 Aug;30(8):920-7.
 Epub 2011 Apr 13.
 Cited in PubMed: PMID 21489812.
 Read the abstract Abstracts2010 Lin KY, Beslow L, Ichord R, Witmer C, Kaufman B. Stroke in children with myocarditis: does anticoagulation matter? [abstract].
-Heart Failure Society of America Annual Meeting; 2010 Sep 14; San Diego, CA. Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Heart Failure Society of America Annual Meeting; 2010 Sep 14; San Diego, CA. Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.